 Operation effects on steelhead would be the same as described above for CEQA.
-In-Delta and upstream operational effects of Alternatives 1, 2, and 3 on steelhead generally would be limited compared to the NAA.
+In-Delta and upstream operational effects of Alternatives 1, 2, and 3 on steelhead generally would be limited.
 Related to temperature effects, observations of exceedance plots and differences in modeled mean monthly temperatures by water year type indicate that Alternatives 1, 2, and 3 and the NAA would be predominantly similar among alternatives during the period of presence of each steelhead life stage.
 The water temperature indicator value exceedance analysis confirms this similarity among alternatives.

-As described in Chapter 2, the Project's diversion criteria include a pulse flow protection measure at Bend Bridge and a minimum flow requirement at Wilkins Slough, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions in the NAA.
-Thus, Alternatives 1, 2, and 3 generally would have limited potential for negative effects on Yolo Bypass floodplain inundation and access for steelhead compared to the NAA.
+As described in Chapter 2, the Project's diversion criteria include restrictions to maintain Bend Bridge and Wilkins Slough flows, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to the NAA.
+Thus, Alternatives 1, 2, and 3 generally would have limited potential for negative effects on Yolo Bypass floodplain inundation and access for steelhead.
 Also described in Chapter 2, Alternatives 1, 2, and 3 include pulse flow protection measures to be applied to precipitation-generated pulse flow events.
 There is also a 10,700-cfs Wilkins Slough bypass flow threshold from October 1 through June 14, corresponding with the threshold identified by Michel et al. (2021).
-Operation of Alternative 1, 2, or 3 would have no adverse effect on steelhead compared to the NAA.
+Operation of Alternative 1, 2, or 3 would have no adverse effect on steelhead.